avoidant/avoidant.github.io/about.md

 Let me state for the record that I'm self-diagnosed, and it could well be I have a similar, but different condition.
 I'll reveal in this blog why I now believe I have this condition, and how AvPD ymptoms that I've read about are strikingly close to my own.

-Let me also state I consider myself somewhat highly functioning - I'm able to get out and hold a steady job.
-People who meet or know me consider me to be somewhat of an introvert and maybe even a loner, but they would be shocked to learn I have a personality disorder (as my wife was).
+Let me also state I consider myself somewhat highly functioning - I'm able to get out and hold a job.
+People who meet or know me consider me to be somewhat of an introvert and maybe even a loner, but they would be shocked to learn I have a personality disorder (as my wife was shocked).

 In contrast my brother (who has similar symptoms) is unable and unwilling to hold a job and lives entirely as a hermit does, with no social contact with anyone whatsoever.

-I hope this blog will serve a useful purpose and help me analyze and cope better with my disorder, and that some will also find it useful.
+I hope this blog will serve the purpose of helping me analyze and cope better with my disorder, and that along the way some will also find it useful.